 The degree is available as a Master of Arts in Middle Eastern Studies.
 The duration of the program is typically 2 years full time.
 Students from varied backgrounds are eligible for this program if they have a strong interest in studying the complex cultures, politics and languages of Middle Eastern regions.
 Students may have to complete a thesis or substantial research project as part of program completion in addition to taking mandatory foreign language courses.

 Programs generally include some of the following courses and topics:

-This course covers the cultures, traditions, and expressions of Islam.
+This course covers the cultures, traditions, theology, and expressions of Islam.
 Students explore various ethical and moral issues as well as the different legal systems of Islam.
 The history and evolving traditions are complex and studied in detail.

 Middle Eastern History

 How the history, culture, traditions and legal systems evolved throughout specific historical periods in certain Middle Eastern regions are studied in these courses.
 The courses can be intensive, exploring how the existing systems stem from the past and change over time.

 Students may be required to study and gain proficiency in at least one of main contemporary Middle Eastern languages.
 Arabic, Turkish, Persian or Hebrew are common options, though school offerings differ.

 Society, Religion and Gender in the Middle East

 This course covers the societal effects of Islam as the core ideological basis of the Middle East.
 Social, ethical and moral issues across regions are studied in detail.
 Women's studies topics with respect to women from Middle Eastern regions may be explored.